-There are also some cons to blended learning.
-Depending on how it's set up, blended learning can diminish the motivation of your participants.
-Not every blended learning model is suited to every age category, school, or organization.
-In the same way that you would consider children’s reading level when choosing books for them, you need to consider which approach will work best for your users.
+Another disadvantage is that, depending on how you set up blended learning, it might diminish the motivation of your participants.
+Not every blended learning model is suited to every person, task, subject, or organization.
+In the way you consider children’s’ reading levels when choosing books for them, you should consider which approach will work best for your employees or customers.

-If you expect young children to do all their homework and prepare lessons on their computer at home, it might not work as expected.
-Employees who are used to working with their hands might also dislike sitting in front a screen for too long.
-As you can imagine, it's important to take these things into consideration when preparing your learning methods and materials.
+Employees who are used to working with their hands might also dislike sitting in front of a screen for too long.
+As you can imagine, it's essential to consider these things when you prepare your learning methods and materials.

 Basic technology knowledge

 Your participants must have a basic knowledge of technology to take lessons and complete assignments online.
 Your employees won’t learn too much from a screen if they don’t know how to do it or are not interested.
 This issue can be solved with a quick introduction to the new training techniques and its benefits.

 Plagiarism is a well-known issue in the e-learning world.
 It might be hard for online learners to resist the temptation of looking up things on the web while learning from a computer or smartphone .

 To prevent plagiarism, you can use plagiarism checkers.
 Timers, randomized questions (so all participants get a different selection of questions for their test), and secure browsers that block web navigation help prevent participants from looking up answers during online tests or courses.

 Blended learning vs. traditional learning

 The strict traditional learning approach is giving room to new technologies.
 We cannot say that a blended learning approach is always better than the traditional one.
 It does, however, promise to offer the best of both worlds.